How we work

 Sole objective is to grow this team into a self organizing and sustaining crew.
 From a charter aspect, this crew owns the core service primitives and experimental innovations.

-In the spirit of learning, here’s the baseline for principles/processes reproduced verbatim (few elements org identifiable elements redacted).
+In the spirit of learning, here’s the baseline for principles/processes reproduced verbatim (few org identifiable elements redacted).

 Our foremost priority is guarding customer’s interest.
 Fundamentals are at the core of the service and they affect how all application level experiences are perceived by the customer.
 We are the champs of non-functional quality aspects for the service (e.g. cost, reliability, latency etc.)